bioball/bioball.github.io/_posts/2015-03-09-writing-karma-unit-tests.md

       # the anonymous function passed in as the second parameter is another assertion I can make.
 Return true to pass, return false to fail.
       # It receives the body of my request, and if it is JSON, it's passed in object format.
       @$httpBackend.expectPOST("/api/cows/eat", (body) -> body.type is "grass")
+      .respond(200, amount: 300)
       @cowService.eat('grass')
       @$httpBackend.flush()

 ```

+**IMPORTANT**: you must specify a response when declaring an http expectation, otherwise you will get an error that there were no pending requests to flush.

 With the $httpBackend, you can write expectations on the requests that your app makes to the serve by using their `$httpBackend.expect<VERB>` API.
 You can also change your mock backend's responses like so: